sylvaindecout/jooq-handson/doc/conclusion.md

 ## What now?

-You should now have everything you need to integrate jOOQ in your real-life application without a big bang effect! :rocket:
+You should now have everything you need to integrate jOOQ in your real-life application without a big bang effect! 🚀

 ## Going one step further